ngdonna2020/glu/README.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/b8d5fe9d-2a35-4d06-ba7c-1fc5a8b7e8ad">

+Here we see we have two trainable matrices W and V with V being used to calculate the gated unit.
+The gate provides an additional filter after the activation which can be learned during training and depends on the input itself.
+The ⊗ operation is the element-wise multiplication.
+The output of xV+c acts as a filter for the other half of the operation.
+So depending on what the matrix values are in the filter, those same entries become prominent or are diminished from the sigmoid activation matrix.

 *Question 1: How do GLU variants differ from traditional ReLU/GELU activations, and why might they lead to better performance?*

 ## Approach